paradaochain/docs/src/future.md

 ### DAO Roles

-Currenty there are only 3 types of roles, ideally roles should be created when creating the DAO.
+Currently there are only 3 types of roles, ideally roles should be created when creating the DAO.
 Each role should map to specific permission(s) applicable.
 These permissions should also be flexible and members can vote to change them.